netidx/netidx-book/src/complete_system.md

 Our toggle has two sources, and one sink.
-The enabled source just determines if the toggle is interactable, and in our case it's set to a function constant(bool, true), which creates a source that always evaluates to Value::True.
+The enabled source just determines if the toggle is interactable, and in our case it's set to a function `constant(bool, true)`, which creates a source that always evaluates to `Value::True`.
 The other source, just called source, determines whether the toggle displays as on or off, and this one is set to `load_path("/solar/control/charging")`, load_path is a function that creates a source that subscribes to the netidx path it's given and updates when the subscription updates.
-So this straightforwardly ties the state of the toggle to the value of /solar/control/charging, when that value changes the toggle state changes.
+So this straightforwardly ties the state of the toggle to the value of `/solar/control/charging`, when that value changes the toggle state changes.
 When the user clicks the toggle, either true or false is written to the sink which is defined as `confirm(store_path("/solar/control/charging"))`.
 So what